northlands-io/permuteseq/README.md

 It is similar to [Optimus](https://github.com/jenssegers/optimus), but supports *truly* custom numeric ranges.
 A secret 64-bit key can be used to generate several different outputs from the same input range.

+The permutations are collision-free and fully deterministic.
+The random-looking effect is due to encryption, not to a PRNG.
+The same input with the same secret key and boundary range will always produce the same output.

 ## Disclaimer

 The library should not be considered cryptographically strong and used to sensitive data. *This is not a true encryption algorithm.*